jamesblanksby/Eixo/README.md

 ```

 ## Views
-his is what the user will view once a route has been matched.
-Variables and Services passed via the route can be accessed here using, specifically, GET parameters are located in the following associative array `$this->route->parameter`.
+This is what the user will view once a route has been matched.
+Variables and Services passed via the route can be accessed here using, specifically, `GET` parameters are located in the following associative array `$this->route->parameter`.

 ## Controllers
-Instead of defining all your route logic with anonymous functions in the route.php, it makes sense to organise this behaviour using Controller classes.
+Instead of defining all your route logic with anonymous functions in the `route.php`, it makes sense to organise this behaviour using Controller classes.
 ```php
 <?php